ryjchen24/r-olympic-swimming-predictor/README.md

 # r-olympic-swimming-predictor
-This is a shiny app built with R that forecasts Olympic medals through two different methods: Linear and LASSO regression modeling.
+This is a shiny app built with R that forecasts Olympic medals in swimming events through two different methods: Linear and LASSO regression modeling.

 ---

 ## Overview
 This app uses athlete data from the 8/6/2024 TidyTuesday project "Olympic Medals".
 The data provided from TidyTuesday is sourced from Kaggle's Olympic history data, which covers the Olympics between 1896-2016.
-In this model, we used data from swimming events to base our models.
+In this model, we focus solely on swimming events to base our model upon.
 Users can input gender (sex), age, height, weight, country (NOC codes), year, and Olympic event to get a predicted medal value.

 ![App Screenshot](images/shiny_app.png)